 As Olivia struggles with what to do about her father, Jake advises her to kill Rowan because it's the only way out of this.
 He's not wrong.
 Plus, Papa Pope wore out his welcome a couple seasons ago, so it's not even a huge loss.

 Olivia decides that Jake is right, or at least she thinks she can bluff her father into thinking she's going to kill him.
 So she goes to Rowan and puts in a kill order right in front of him.
-Rowan is convinced she'll choose Quinn, but Olivia rails against him about how she doesn't have some soft, chewy center because he made her in his image.
+Rowan is convinced she'll choose Quinn, but Olivia rails against him about how she doesn't have some soft, chewy centre because he made her in his image.
 If Quinn dies, she dies.
 No big deal for Olivia, as long as Rowan doesn't get to win.

 So Rowan seemingly calls her bluff, marching off to kill Quinn.
 He fires a shot, Quinn screams, he fires another shot and there's silence.
 Olivia privately freaks out, but manages to pull herself together when Rowan returns, asking her if she wants to see the body.